 In 2019 we received a 3 year grant that will assist in continuing outreach and awareness efforts.
 One of the larger projects will be the production of a Public Service Announcement that can be broadcast via television and social media or used for educational purposes.
 The individuals that will assist in the creation of these video segments will have been effected by suicide and target the demographic needs of Saratoga County with their messages.

 *Advisory Youth Board Update

-The Advisory Youth Board met four times in 2016.
+The Advisory Youth Board met four times in 2019.
 This Board is actively involved with the oversight of the various Youth Bureau activities and events.
 The Board works to assess and address the needs of the youth in Saratoga County and serves as an avenue by which members can exchange ideas and improve programming.
-Guests from the community are invited to share program or training opportunities that they provide to local youth.
+This year we welcomed 8 new members to the Advisory Board from various municipalities; each brings an individual perspective to the group.

 *Website development and Resource directory

 Information and updates continue to enhance the resource directory that has been available to community members via the Youth Bureau website.
 It hosts links and contact information for a wide array of services.
 For example, there is access to emergency and hotline numbers, educational and employment resources, as well as, community links and County recreational offerings.
 In addition, the website has listings for upcoming DWI Panels, Training or Grant Opportunities, and Community News.

 The Youth Bureau staff, Advisory Youth Board members, along with representatives from many of our contracted agencies, engaged youth at the Saratoga County Fair.
 Our philosophy of promoting positive youth development was evident by the encouragement and enthusiasm that was offered to each youth participant.
 Every child visiting our booth had the opportunity to play games and sign up for a free drawing.
 This is the only booth for children where there is NO COST involved with the activities AND everyone leaves with a prize!